 3.14.4.
-Effective The effectiveness of segregation and portability of a participant's customers' positions and collateral depend not only on the measures taken by a CCP itself but also central counterparty depends in part on applicable legal frameworks, including those in foreign jurisdictions in the case of remote participants.
-Effective segregation and portability also depend, and on measures taken by other parties, for example, where customers post additional collateral to the participant.
-91
+Effective-The effectiveness of segregation and portability of a participant's customers' positions and collateral depend not only on the measures taken by a CCP itself but also central counterparty depends in part on applicable legal frameworks, including those in foreign jurisdictions in the case of remote participants.
+Effective segregation and portability also depend, and on measures taken by other parties, for example, where customers post additional excess collateral to the participant.
+92

 - 13.1.
-A CCP central counterparty should, at a minimum, have segregation and portability arrangements that effectively protect a participant's customers' positions and related collateral from the default or insolvency of that participant.
-If the CCP central counterparty additionally offers protection of such customer positions and collateral against the concurrent default of the participant and a fellow customer, the CCP central counterparty should take steps to ensure that such protection is effective. - 13.1.1.
-3.14.5.
-In order to achieve fully the benefits of segregation and portability, the legal framework applicable to the CCP should support its central counterparty's arrangements to protect and transfer the positions and collateral of a participant's customers should be supported by the legal framework applicable to the central counterparty.92 The legal framework will influence how the segregation and portability arrangements are designed and what benefits can be achieved.
+A CCPcentral counterparty should, at a minimum, have segregation and portability arrangements that effectively protect a participant's customers' positions and related collateral from the default or insolvency of that participant.
+If the CCPcentral counterparty additionally offers protection of such customer positions and collateral against the concurrent default of the participant and a fellow customer, the CCPcentral counterparty should take steps to ensure that such protection is effective. - 13.1.1.
+3.14.5. -In order to achieve fully the benefits of segregation and portability, the legal framework applicable to the CCP should support itscentral counterparty's arrangements to protect and transfer the positions and collateral of a participant's customers should be supported by the legal framework applicable to the central counterparty.
+The legal framework will influence how the segregation and portability arrangements are designed and what benefits can be achieved.
 The relevant legal framework will vary depending upon many factors, including the participant's legal form of organisation, the manner in which collateral is provided (for example, security interest, title transfer, or full ownership right), and the types of assets (for example, cash or securities) provided as collateral.
 Therefore, it is not possible to design a single model.
 The appropriate model may therefore vary for all CCPscentral counterparties across all relevant jurisdictions.
-However, a ECPcentral counterparty should structure its segregation and portability arrangements (including applicable rules) in a manner that protects the interests of aits participant's customers and achieves a high degree of legal certainty under applicable law.
+However, a CCPcentral counterparty should structure its segregation and portability arrangements (including applicable rules) in a manner that protects the interests of aits participant's customers and achieves a high degree of legal certainty under applicable law.
 A CCPA central counterparty should also consider potential conflicts of laws when designing its arrangements.
-In particular, the CCP'scentral counterparty's rules and procedures that set out its segregation and portability arrangements should avoid any potential conflict with applicable legal or regulatory requirements.
+In particular, the CCP'scentral counterparty's rules and procedures that set out